ejdostal/elist_analysis/README.md

 ![](Images/product%20distribution.png)

-**Between 2019 and 2022, just 4 products generated the vast majority — 96% — of total revenue**, highlighting a highly concentrated revenue stream.
-In contrast, the remaining four products combined contributed just 4% of revenue, though they revealed interesting dynamics worth further exploration and analysis.
+**Between 2019 and 2022, just 4 products generated the vast majority — 96% — of total revenue, highlighting a highly concentrated revenue stream.** In contrast, the remaining four products combined contributed just 4% of revenue, though they revealed interesting dynamics worth further consideration.

-#### Top Products:
+#### 4 Top Performers | $27.1M

 1. **27in 4K Gaming Monitor | $9.85M**
 Leading the pack was the 27” 4K Gaming Monitor, which stood out as both a bestseller and a high-value item.
 With an average order value (AOV) of $421 and 23,000 units sold, it brought in roughly $9.8 million, accounting for 35% of total revenue.
 This product’s balance of volume and price made it the company’s most valuable contributor over the four-year period.

-1. **Apple AirPods Headphones | $7.73M**
+2. **Apple AirPods Headphones | $7.73M**
 Closely behind, the Apple AirPods Headphones emerged as the most popular product by volume.
 With nearly 48,000 units sold—almost half of all orders—it earned $7.7 million or 28% of revenue.
 Despite its lower price point compared to laptops, its widespread popularity positioned it as a reliable driver of sales.

-1. **MacBook Air Laptop | $6.29M**
+3. **MacBook Air Laptop | $6.29M**
 Though the MacBook Air Laptop represented only 4% of total orders, its premium price tag ($1,588 AOV) made it significant in terms of revenue, generating $6.2 million, or 22% of total revenue.
 Its performance peaked in 2020, with a staggering 384% increase in annual sales, possibly fueled by the sudden shift to remote work and learning.
 March 2020 saw its highest monthly growth of any month throughout the entire 2019-2022 period, reaching 66%, aligning with when many schools closed and shifted to remote learning - in addition to many in-store tech purchasing options closing.

-1. **ThinkPad Laptop | $3.20M**
+4. **ThinkPad Laptop | $3.20M**
 Similarly, the ThinkPad Laptop, with an AOV of $1,100, contributed $3.2 million (11% of total revenue) from a small base of just under 3,000 orders.
 Its sales trajectory mirrored that of the MacBook, with a sharp spike in 2020 and a standout 92% growth in December 2020.
 ThinkPad sales a;also showed a clear pattern of year-end peaks, suggesting strong seasonal appeal — potentially linked to holiday gift-giving or end-of-year corporate purchases.

-#### Lower Performers:
+#### Less Impactful Products | $1M

 5. **Samsung Charging Cable Pack | $442K**
 The Samsung Charging Cable Pack proved surprisingly popular, making up 20% of all orders - although with a low price tag ($20 AOV).
 While it generated just 2% of total revenue, its high volume suggests it might have some strategic potential.
 For example, bundling it with other items could be an effective strategy to increase cart size and elevate overall revenue contribution.

 6. **Samsung Webcam | $361K**
 The Samsung Webcam, launched in 2020, gained traction quickly, accounting for 7% of all orders — a strong showing for a latecomer to the product line.
 Its growth also aligns with the rise of virtual learning and remote work, again highlighting how external events shaped consumer behavior.

 7. **Apple iPhone | $213K**
-Surprisingly, the flagship item Apple iPhones saw weak sales.
+Surprisingly, the flagship item Apple iPhone saw weak sales.
 With just 288 total units sold across four years and average monthly sales hovering around six units, the iPhone failed to gain traction with the customer base.
 Given the low demand, it may be worth either surveying customers or reallocating resources toward better-performing premium products.

 8. **Bose Soundsport Headphones | $3.3K**
 Lastly, the Bose Soundsport Headphones underperformed significantly, generating just $3K in total revenue—a mere 0.01% of the four-year total.
 Order activity was sporadic and absent in many months, making it difficult to distinguish between genuinely low demand and possible data issues.
 While further investigation into the data pipeline is warranted, current trends suggest the product failed to resonate with TechHub’s customer base and may no longer justify continued support or inventory space.